kalkin/git-log-viewer/README.md

 ### Current State

 This piece of software works for me and is pretty stable.
-The biggest issue with the current implementation is that it is not async.
-The following issues are arise from this and pull request for them are welcome:

-* Search will freeze the whole application until it matched something, even if it has to iterate over a *whole* history.
-* Resolving merges to a pull request title can take some time.

 ### Debugging